TimMcCool/scratchattach/README.md

 **Send more than two arguments:**

 The seperator used to join the different arguments is "&".
-To send more than three arguments from Scratch, join them using "&".
+To send more than two arguments from Scratch, join them using "&".

 **Change packet length and clouddata log URL:**